 ABOUT KIRSTIETHE CREATOR OF THE RED DRESS

-Growing up in various far-flung countries Kirstie’s former years were saturated with contrasting cultures, colours, languages, and experiences.
-Trying to make sense of her journey whilst beginning to form her own sense of identity she immersed herself in drawing, painting and making textiles.
+Growing up in various far-flung countries Kirstie’s former years were saturated with contrasting culture, colour, language and experience.
+Trying to make sense of her journey whilst beginning to form her own sense of identity she immersed herself in drawing, painting and sewing.

 Textiles were always present growing up; the women of Kirstie’s family all skilled stitchers, knitters and makers so it was only a matter a time before she herself picked up a needle and thread.
-At 9 years old, she was taught to embroider in a craft class held by a warm-hearted Indian lady whilst living in Nigeria, and something clicked.
-Kirstie later gained a BA in Textile Design followed by an MA in Visual Language before beginning her career as Fine Artist living in London working with textiles - but often in unusual ways.
+At 9 years old, whilst living in Lagos, Nigeria she was taught to embroider by a warm-hearted Indian lady and something clicked.
+Kirstie later gained a BA in Textile Design followed by an MA in Visual Language & Performance before beginning her career as Fine Artist living in London.
 The works form a diverse portfolio comprising embroidery, photography, film, painting, drawing and installation.

 The Red Dress began in 2009 as an investigation into identity, with a desire to connect with women from the around without borders and boundaries.
-As the years unfolded so too did the potential of the garment as a vehicle for expression and for voices to be heard.
+As the years unfolded so too did the potential of the garment to become a vehicle for expression and a platform for voices to be heard.
 The Red Dress has managed to access disparate communities worldwide, allowing connection and conversation between individuals who may never meet in person.

 At this time, as the world rebuilds after the pandemic, the garments message seems even more important.
 What we can achieve working together in community and collaboration is far more impactful than trying to work alone.
 In taking down the many boundaries and borders and coming together in service, with compassion and humility we can uplift and support one another and hopefully build a better world for the next generation.

-Kirstie lives in rural Somerset with her partner and children, balancing a simple life aligned with nature, yoga and meditation with the privilege of guiding the Red Dress as she begins a new chapter of exhibitions all over the world.
+Kirstie now lives in rural Somerset with her partner and children, balancing a simple life aligned with nature, yoga and meditation alongside the privilege of guiding the Red Dress as she begins a new chapter of exhibitions all over the world.

 To view a selection of Kirstie’s art please see the website: www.kirstiemacleod.co.uk